aosabook/500lines/search-engine/README.md

 Reading a 9-megabyte file is a bearable startup cost, since it should take perhaps 200ms, though far from ideal.

+Scaling up further
+can be done
+by using multiple levels of skip files, making the search engine's run time proportional to the logarithm of the number of postings rather than its square root.

 Sequential access
 -----------------